Left-exact Localizations of $\infty$-Topoi III: The Acyclic Product: Tensor-frames

 This appendix collects some results about what we called {\it $\otimes$\=/frames} (tensor-frames) which are commutative monoids in suplattices such that the unit is the top element (\cref{def:tensor-frame}).
-Our guiding example is $\Ideal A$, the $\otimes$\=/frame of ideals in a commutative ring $A$ with the product of ideals, and the $\otimes$\=/frame $\Cong \cE$ of congruences in a logos $\cE$.
-The $\otimes$\=/frame $\Ideal A$ enhances the frame of Zariski open subsets of $\Spec A$ (which consists only in the radical ideals) by keeping the information about {\it powers} of ideals.
+Our guiding example is the $\otimes$\=/frame of ideals in a commutative ring $A$ with the product of ideals.
+The $\otimes$\=/frame $\Ideal A$ enhances the frame of Zariski open subsets of $\Spec A$ (which consists only of the radical ideals) by keeping the information about {\it powers} of ideals.
 These powers are related to the infinitesimal structure of $A$ and $\Spec A$.
 In this sense, a $\otimes$\=/frame can be thought of as a frame with an extra infinitesimal structure.

 A frame is a $\otimes$\=/frame such that the product is idempotent.
-We shall compare the two notions by proving that the inclusion of frames in $\otimes$\=/frames has a left adjoint, sending a $\otimes$\=/frame to its frame of radical elements (recovering the projection $\Ideal A \to \Op{\Spec A}$), as well as a right adjoint extracting the subframe of idempotent in a $\otimes$\=/frame (see the diagram of adjunctions below).
-These two frames, are not in general isomorphic.
+We shall compare the two notions by proving that the inclusion of frames into $\otimes$\=/frames has a left adjoint, sending a $\otimes$\=/frame to its frame of radical elements (recovering the projection $\Ideal A \to \Op{\Spec A}$), as well as a right adjoint extracting the subframe of idempotent elements (see the diagram of adjunctions below).
+These two frames are not in general isomorphic.

-The geometric dual of a $\otimes$-frames can be called a $\otimes$-locale.
-It is possible to define notions of points, of open and closed inclusions, of surjections and inclusions for $\otimes$-locales that generalize that of locales.
-This makes $\otimes$-locales worthy of being geometric objects.
-Such developments will not be presented here though, where we shall only focus on the algebraic notion of $\otimes$-frame.
+The geometric dual of a $\otimes$\=/frame can be called a $\otimes$\=/locale.
+It is possible to define notions of points, of open and closed inclusions, of surjections and inclusions for $\otimes$\=/locales that generalize that of locales.
+This makes $\otimes$\=/locales worthy of being geometric objects.
+Such developments will not be presented here though, where we shall only focus on the algebraic notion of $\otimes$\=/frame.

 The first two sections of this appendix focus on the more general notion of a $\otimes$\=/lattice (monoid in suplattices without the condition that the unit is the maximal element).
-The main result is \cref{localizationquantale} which will be one of our main tool to construct monoidal structures.
+The main result is \cref{localizationquantale} which will be one of our main tools to construct monoidal structures.
 The comparisons between the categories of $\otimes$\=/lattices, $\otimes$\=/frames, and frames are summarized in the following diagram (where left adjoints are on top of their right adjoint).